 The planter/wood box at the bottom of the cage is of course optional -you could plant your tomatoes directly in the ground and place the cage on top of it too-.
 But it can become useful if you plan on moving your plants to another location at the end of the season, for example.

 Haven’t found the perfect tomato trellis idea yet?

 That’s all the ideas we’ve compiled in this post so far, we hope you liked the content!
-One last thing: you could get 10% OFF your next tinktube order when you send us pictures of the DIY projects you create with our system.
+If you’d like to see more inspirational ideas, check out this post presenting general trellis ideas for your backyard.
+And one last thing: you could get 10% OFF your next tinktube order when you send us pictures of the DIY projects you create with our system.
 Just send the pics to [email protected] and we’ll send you the promo code as soon as possible.

 If you’d like to learn more about trellis, we’ve also created this complete guide on how to build a heavy-duty trellis for all kinds of fruits and vegetables!